 In order to benefit from the reduced registration rate, conference participation fees must be paid before the end of the first early bird registration period.
 If the fees are not paid until that date, the registration rate shall be that of the second, and more expensive, category.

-The registration fees can be paid as follows:
+The registration fees can be paid:

 Full payment is required to validate a registration.
 The conference participation fees are non-refundable.